 - Loose Lips Sink Ships

-As Business Intermediaries, we don’t talk about listings with anyone who is not involved in the deal process; not our wives, not our friends, and not even co-workers who don’t have a need to know.
+As Business Intermediaries, I don’t talk about listings with anyone who is not involved in the deal process; not our wives, not our friends, and not even co-workers who don’t have a need to know.
 It is a wise decision that sellers keep their disclosures to a minimum as well.
-Before disclosing your sale intentions with anyone beyond your spouse, partners, and professional advisors, it is best to discuss the pros and cons of any other planned disclosure with your Business Intermediary.
+Before disclosing your sale intentions with anyone beyond your spouse, partners, and professional advisors, it is best to discuss the pros and cons of any other planned disclosure with me as your Business Intermediary.
 Together, consider if the disclosure is absolutely necessary, does it bring any value to the deal process, and are there any risks involved.
 If the disclosure is necessary, discuss when is the right time to do it, and typically, the later the better.